What Does a Bankruptcy Attorney Do?

 If you are not experienced in filing legal documents or arguing your case persuasively, you could lose on ridiculously simple mistakes.
 An experienced attorney knows what papers must be filed and what deadlines must be met.
 An experienced attorney knows the judges involved and what arguments they must make to get the result.

-That is why hiring an attorney has so much higher a success rate that attempts to file on your own.
+That is why hiring an attorney has a much higher success rate than attempts to file on your own.

 Can a Consumer Seriously Consider Doing This Pro Se?